-Michael O’Meara also visits both the Moycullen and Galway farmers’ markets to take advantage of the best possible seasonal ingredients – and regularly supports outstanding local products, including Killeen Cheese (CAIS member Marion Roeleveld’s gouda-style cheese, made near Portumna; www.irishcheese.ie) and the multi-award winning Clare Island organic salmon (www.marineharvest.com), which is widely regarded as Ireland’s best alternative to wild salmon.
+Striving for perfection, Michael O’Meara also visits both the Moycullen and Galway farmers’ markets to take advantage of the best possible seasonal ingredients – and regularly supports outstanding local products, including Killeen Cheese (CAIS member Marion Roeleveld’s gouda-style cheese, made near Portumna; www.irishcheese.ie) as well as the multi-award winning Clare Island organic salmon (www.marineharvest.com), which is widely regarded as Ireland’s best alternative to wild salmon.

 Portions are very generous and the wide ranging menu ensures everyone is well catered for.
 The €15 menu for 2 courses before 7pm is excellent value and a very attractive way to experience great Irish cooking.
 There’s quality meat on offer too, from two ACBI (Associated Craft Butchers of Ireland) members, Collerans Butchers of Galway and McGeough’s of Oughterard, the famous Connemara butchers/speciality meats producer; beef is from the Irish Hereford Society and the free-range chicken is supplied by The Friendly Farmer, Athenry.

 Oscar’s wine list is extensive, strong on European wines and with a well-chosen New World selection, though we’d like to see more wines by the glass.
 The mostly local staff are delightful, taking real pride in their work and in looking after their customers to ensure a thoroughly enjoyable experience for all.

 Showcasing the finest of local seafood, this bustling city restaurant offers some of the best fish cooking in the country; the good value and charming service are an added bonus.